-Being a leading app developers in Chicago we will help you to estimate how long it would take to build your app.
-With that information, you’ll then be able to determine cost estimates, project development timelines, and an anticipated launch date.
+We will help you to estimate how long it does it take to build a mobile app.
+With that information, you’ll then be able to determine estimates cost, project development timelines, and an anticipated launch date.

 1. Let’s Start with the Magic Table